armannaj/armannaj.github.io/_posts/2023-12-18-reactjs-text-handling-span.md

 You can read more about it on [this React Github issue](https://github.com/facebook/react/issues/11538#issuecomment-390386520).

-Voilà! now you are going to have happy users from all over the world.
+Voila! now you are going to have happy users from all over the world.